Why Did My Site's Google Ranking Drop?

 asking why their website dropped in the rankings of Google when they are still ranking high

 in the other search engines.
-Often it's a plea for help from a non-technical webmaster whose site has
+Often it's a dramatic plea for help from a non-technical webmaster whose

-been near the top of the results for his best keyword phrase for quite some time when suddenly,
+small business website has been near the top of the results for his best keyword phrase for quite some

-and without his making any changes to his site, it is no longer to be found.
-So he contacts
+time when suddenly, and without his making any changes to his site, it is no longer to be found and he

-a list of the most common reasons here why a website's search engine rankings fall.
+cannot see any reason why.
+So I've collected a list of the most common reasons here why a website's

-There are many reasons why a site will drop in the rankings, so I've compiled
+There are many reasons why a website will drop in the rankings, so I've compiled

 a list of the most common reasons here.
 Start here, but once you've taken care of any of the